 Regulatory Flexibility Act

-Pursuant to the requirements set forth in the Regulatory Flexibility Act (RFA) (5 U.S.C.
-601 et seq.), the Administrator of the Agricultural Marketing Service (AMS) has considered the economic effect of this action on small entities and has determined that this proposed rule will not have a significant economic impact on a substantial number of small business entities.
-The effect of the Order upon small entities was discussed in the July 18, 1986, Federal Register [51 FR 26132].
+Pursuant to requirements set forth in the Regulatory Flexibility Act (RFA) (5 U.S.C.
+601 et seq.), the Administrator of AMS has considered the economic effect of this action on small entities and has determined that this rule will not have a significant economic impact on a substantial number of small business entities.
 The purpose of RFA is to fit regulatory actions to the scale of businesses subject to such actions in order that small businesses will not be unduly burdened.

 Paperwork Reduction Act